ab-emptycup/ab-emptycup.github.io/zen/inspiration.md

 ---
 layout: page
-title: Inspiration & Creativity
+title: Inspiration
 ---

+Reflection on inspiration & creativity.

-- Inspiration is input.
-Creativity is the output.
+- Inspiration kindles the quest for creativity.
 - Inspiration is the trigger.
 Creativity is the fusion reaction.
 - How to set off a creative fusion reaction...